How In Fact Shaped I.F. Stone and Independent Journalism

 A Publication Built on Truth and Independence

 In Fact was a weekly newsletter founded by George Seldes in 1940.
 It focused on exposing corruption, misinformation, and government manipulation at a time when journalism was heavily influenced by corporate interests.
+The publication became known for independent investigation, challenging authority, questioning mainstream narratives, and providing facts often ignored by major newspapers.
+These ideas deeply resonated with younger journalists observing the industry.

 I.F.
 Stone: A Voice of Resistance

 I.F.
-Stone became one of the most respected independent reporters in American history.
+Stone became one of the most respected figures in independent journalism in American history.
 His work, especially through his own I.F.
 Stone’s Weekly, criticized government policies and highlighted issues that mainstream media overlooked.
+Like Seldes, Stone believed that:

-- Journalism should serve the public—not corporations
+- Journalism should serve the public — not corporations

 - Facts should be verified carefully